Rule #1: DON’T BE A D-BAG!

 1st downs are made when a team reaches the 20, 40, or 20-yard line.
 A team has 4 downs to make a first down.
 If the offensive team does not make a 1st down in four downs, a change of possession occurs.
 The ball is marked where the player with the ball was tagged.

 Turnovers may occur by interception.
 For our purposes, an interception occurs when the ball leaves the possession of the offensive player, is in the air, is recovered by the defensive player, and does not touch the ground at any time.
-An example would be the QB passing the ball and it is intercepted or the RB laterals it to another offensive player and the defensive player catches it.
+Ex: if the QB passes the ball and it is caught by a member of the defensive team, or if the ball is lateraled by an offensive player and caught by a member of the defensive team.
 Interceptions may be advanced.

 Rushing the Passer

-The defense can rush the passer after the Ref, who is on the line of scrimmage, counts 5 Mississippi’s.
+The defense can rush the passer after the referee issues a 5 count from the LOS.
 Only 2 defensive players may rush the passer at a time.
 The defensive player is not allowed to cross the line of scrimmage until the count reaches 5.
 Do not float or drift in before the count, as this is a blitz and if you do not have one this will be an illegal rush that will result in a penalty.
-Also, if the QB tries to run, the defensive player may not cross the line of scrimmage until the QB has crossed the line of scrimmage, i.e. the QB crosses the line of scrimmage and then turns back.
+If the QB tries to run, the defensive player may not cross the line of scrimmage until the QB has crossed the line of scrimmage, i.e. the QB crosses the line of scrimmage and then turns back.
 Once the QB hands off/passes to another player behind the LOS, then the defense may rush everybody and no count is needed.
-Additionally, the defense may blitz once every series of downs.
-No 5 count is needed.
-If there is someone lined up behind the QB the defense can rush one person unless handed off at which time anybody can rush.

 No active blocking is allowed.